Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Phase Diagram

-In undoped ZGNRs a TO phase is found in regions $\Gamma/U\lesssim 1$ and $U\lesssim t$, see Fig. \ref{phase_diagram_2}(c).
-The topological phase transition into the symmetric protected phase at $\Gamma=0$ is \textit{abrupt}, consistent with the result of Ref.~\cite{Yang2021} (The TEE of the symmetric phase is zero).
-There are also other topological phase transitions but they are smooth transitions with crossover regions~\cite{Zeng}.
-Figs. \ref{phase_diagram_2}(e)-(g) display the presence of crossover regimes lying beyond the TO phase with an increase in the disorder, doping, and interaction strength.
-The phase boundaries between topologically ordered and normal phases are ``blurred'', which indicate the presence of crossover phases (there are two types of crossover (CO) phases, labeled COI and COII).
-The numerical results of the TEE is shown in Fig. \ref{phase_diagram_2}(c).
-The error bars in this figure include, besides random fluctuations caused by disorder, the uncertainties that occur in the extrapolation process of the finite scaling analysis.
-As $\Gamma/U$ increases, $\beta$ decreases (see the red line in Fig. \ref{phase_diagram_2}(c)).
+In undoped ZGNRs, a topologically ordered phase is observed in regions $\Gamma/U \lesssim 1$ and $U\lesssim t$, see Figure \ref{phase_diagram_2}(c).
+The topological phase transition into the symmetry-protected phase at $\Gamma=0$ is \textit{abrupt}, consistent with findings in \cite{Yang2021} (TEE of the symmetry-protected phase phase is zero).
+There are also other topological phase transitions, but they are smooth transitions with crossover regions.
+Note that the system is not topologically ordered at $U=0$: our Hartree-Fock results show that fractional charges overlap with each other and charge-transfer correlations are absent.
+Figures \ref{phase_diagram_2}(e)-(g) reveal the presence of crossover regimes lying beyond the topologically ordered phase with an increase in the disorder, doping, and interaction strength.
+The phase boundaries between topologically ordered and normal phases are ``blurred,'' indicating the presence of crossover phases (comprising two types, crossover phase I and crossover phase II).
+The numerical results of the TEE are shown in Figure~\ref{phase_diagram_2}(c).
+The error bars in this figure include not only random fluctuations caused by disorder but also the uncertainties arising from the extrapolation process of the finite scaling analysis.
+As $\Gamma/U$ increases, $\beta$ decreases (indicated by the red line in Figure \ref{phase_diagram_2}(b)).
 The value of the TEE thus changes across a crossover phase.
-In such a phase, $\beta$ has a large variance, but the average values are not zero, which implies that the topological order is not completely destroyed.
+Within this phase, $\beta$ exhibits a large variance, but the average values are not zero, which implies that the topological order is not completely destroyed.
 In this regime, the TEE becomes nonuniversal and decays.
-In crossover phases charge transfer correlations between the opposite zigzag edges are present but fractional charges are not well defined, or vice versa.

 One can use a different but equivalent procedure to determine the phase diagram.
-We verified that the same phase diagram can be obtained by analyzing the presence of fractional charges and nonlocal correlations between the opposite zigzag edges.
-At each grid point $(\Gamma,U,\delta N)$ in the parameter space, we find the ground state and investigate whether the gap-edge states display fractional charges and whether nonlocal correlations exist between the opposite zigzag edges.
-By ultilizing this method, we have successfully recovered the phase diagram shown in Fig. \ref{phase_diagram_2}(d).
+We have verified that a similar phase diagram can be obtained by analyzing the presence of fractional charges and nonlocal correlations between the opposite zigzag edges.
+For each grid point $(\Gamma,U,\delta N)$ in the parameter space, we find the ground state and investigate whether the gap-edge states display fractional charges and whether nonlocal correlations exist between the opposite zigzag edges.
+By utilizing this method, we have successfully recovered the phase diagram depicted in Figure \ref{phase_diagram_2}(d).